Financial Aid and Awards

 To be eligible for the work-study program, you must meet the following criteria:

-- Be registered at the University of Manitoba as a full-time undergraduate or graduate student in both terms (Fall 2022 and Winter 2023).
-Students must have a minimum 60% course load (i.e. 9 credit hours per term for undergraduate students).
+- Be registered at the University of Manitoba as a full-time undergraduate or graduate student in both terms (Fall 2023 and Winter 2024).
+Students must have a minimum 60% course load (i.e., 9 credit hours per term for undergraduate students).
 If you are a Graduate student, please contact us so we can determine your validity case-by-case.

-- Have achieved a satisfactory academic standing with a minimum 2.0 institutional grade point average in their previous academic session (not applicable for new U of M students)
+- Have achieved a satisfactory academic standing with a minimum 2.0 institutional grade point average in their previous academic session (not applicable for new UM students)

 - Be residing in Manitoba throughout the Work-Study employment term